elifesciences-publications/poly-A-seq/README.md

 perl step3_PASS.pl
 sh step4_position.sh
 ```
-The above codes were written for **3READ** sequencing method.
+The above codes were written for **3READS** sequencing method.
 If **2P-seq** are used, please use the codes
 followed by *\_2P-seq.pl
 ## step5
-This step will create
+This step will create:
+1. scatter plots of CBI/CAI to normalized ORF/3'UTR termination ratio
+2. line plots showing the GC content flanking the pA sites within ORFs or 3' UTRs
-change the file name inside the shell script and run, which should produce figures and files in subfolders
+HOW TO USE: change the file name inside the shell script and run, which should produce figures and files in subfolders
 ```
 sh step5_PAS_search.pl
 ```
 ## step6
+This step will create: codon and dicodon frequency around the putative PAS region.
-open the shell script and change the file names accordingly.
-Then excute as following to analyze dicodon frequencies
+HOW TO USE: open the shell script and change the file names accordingly.
+Then excute as following to analyze codon and codon frequencies
 ```
 sh step6_PAS_dicodon.sh
 ```
 then execute _step6_PAS_dicodon.R_ in Rstudio software.
 ## step7
+This step will create:
+1.The line plot of AU content flanking selected 6nt PAS motifs.
+2. relative codon refrequency flanking the PAS motifs.
-Open and change the file name accordingly.
+HOW TO USE: Open and change the file name accordingly.
 Then simply execute the shell script, which will produce the figures
 ```
 sh step7_PAS_prediction.sh
 ```
 ## step8
+This step will create the PSSM scores for PAS region of 3'UTR and ORF regions.
 execute the following script to calculate the PAS scores based on PSSM
 ```
-perl step9_PSSM.pl
+perl step8_PSSM.pl
 ```

-**NOTE: need to install required modules or packages for Perl and R**
+To make the boxplot, simly use the built-in function "boxplot" in R.

 Please direct all your questions to Yunkun Dang (email: yunkun_dang@126.com)